 days NOT to know how much you want.
 If you are

 reluctant to do your own homework then the price you realize if you DO happen to

 sell something will often be too low.
 Check the information below

 for ideas on how to do research.
 It is fun and you can learn a lot!

-I might add here that if someone asks too little for a piece, I will offer
+I might add here that if you ask too little for a piece of jewelry, I will

 3. Be reasonable.
-For most antiques businesses, expenses alone eat up
+For most antiques businesses, expenses eat up

 at least 30-40% of the retail price, on top of what was paid for the item.
 That means if we sell a $100.00 piece,